PamoS99/PamoS99/README.md

-👋  Hi there, I’m Pamoda Abeyweera  🤗/n
+👋  Hi there, I’m Pamoda Abeyweera  🤗

-🦾  An Energetic Mechatronic Engineer Undergrad	🎓
+🦾  An Energetic Mechatronic Engineering Undergrad	🎓

-Is Passionate About...
+😏  Is Passionate About...

                       ROBOTICS AND AUTOMATION  👾
                       MACHINE LEARNING & AI  🧩
                       PROGRAMMING  👩🏽‍💻